danpicton/bwrappy/README.md

 bwrappy is a convenient YAML-based configuration wrapper for Bubblewrap (`bwrap`), a sandbox utility that leverages Linux namespaces to create isolated environments for running applications.

+This library has been whipped up quickly with LLMs, along with this README.
+Basic functionality has been tested, but may be lacking.
+Please raise an issue if you encounter any.

 ## Features

 - **YAML Configuration:** Define your sandbox environments in human-readable YAML files
 - **Configuration Stacking:** Combine and override configurations by stacking multiple YAML files
 - **Environment Variable Substitution:** Use `$VAR` or `${VAR}` syntax in configs to incorporate environment variables
-- **Complete Bubblewrap Support:** Supports the full range of Bubblewrap's functionality
+- **Complete Bubblewrap Support:** Supports the full range of Bubblewrap's functionality (unconfirmed at present - see above)

 ## Installation